xaionaro-go/ffstream/.github/instructions/general.instructions.md

   - Do not rely on timeouts.
   - Near-simultaneous/atomic events are not simultaneous/atomic.
 - If there is something slightly weird about a function name, then don't assume what it does: check the implementation to be sure.
-- Before reporting DONE you must have re-read all changed code and confirmed it is correct.
+- Before reporting DONE Agent must have re-read all changed code and confirmed it is correct.

 ## 12. Output verbosity
-- If you designed something, build information-dense documentation in directory `doc` of the relevant project.
+- If Agent designed something, build information-dense documentation in directory `doc` of the relevant project.
 - Keep outputs in the chat short.
 - Again: do not write long texts in the chat!
 Let me repeat: DO NOT WRITE LONG TEXTS IN THE CHAT!
 KEEP IT AS CONCISE AND INFORMATION DENSE AS POSSIBLE!
-- If you don't have anything conclusive then don't write more than 3 sentences per message.
+- If Agent don't have anything conclusive then don't write more than 3 sentences per message.
 - On success, report only:
+  - I've just re-read the instruction files to ensure compliance.
   - Status: DONE
   - Objective direct evidence
   - Optional next step
 - On failure/block, report only:
+  - I've just re-read the instruction files to ensure compliance.
   - Status: BLOCKED
   - What happened (1–3 lines)
   - Next steps (exact commands/questions)